orfeotoolbox/OTB/Documentation/Cookbook/rst/FAQ.rst

 supplied libraries in the standalone package.

-However, when using Python wrappings, there can be conflicts if you import *otbApplications* along with other software that share common dependencies with OTB.
+However, when using Python wrappings, there can be conflicts if you import *otbApplication* along with other software that share common dependencies with OTB.
 For instance, if you want to use OTB Applications and Fiona in a Python script, they both rely on GDAL library.
 As the libraries loaded by Python must be unique, the first library *SomeLib* loaded will be used by any other binary